10-Is-Mana/Praat_related/README.md

 | ---- | ---- | ---- | ---- | ---- | ---- |
 |  ID  |  filename  |  text  |  gloss |  foldername |

-the directly is nested, for example, in this format main --- speaker A - .wav and .textgrids
+The directly is nested, for example, in this format main --- speaker A - .wav and .textgrids
       |- speaker B - .wav and .textgrids
       |- speaker C - .wav and .textgrids

-context,
-re-create praat textgrids according to the information from csv file

-how to use,
+## How to Use the program
-prepare csv file
+- prepare csv file as required
+- download & save the program in the preferred location
+- change direclty to the saved location via command `cd`
+- install praat-textgrids package via `pip install praat-textgrids` or `pip3 install praat-textgrids`
+- type `python3 praat_edit.py`
-install praat-textgrids package via pip install type python3 [] then python will ask : then python will ask : then python will ask :
+then python will ask : `What is the path of the csv file?` then python will ask : `Where are the files that need reprocessing?` then python will ask : `Where do you want to save the existing TextGrid files?`

-copyright
+## Copyright
-created by Mana ASHIDA
+created by Mana ASHIDA, 10suism.ashida@gmail.com `praat-textgrids` package[https://github.com/Legisign/Praat-textgrids] is a free software.
-note: the praat-textgrids package is in XXX licensce.

-support
+## Support
-This script is a part of the project at Asia-africa institute, which helps automatize re-formatting existing files for publishing.
+This script is supported by the project at ReNeLDA, "Establishment of a Research Network for Exploring the Linguistic Diversity and Linguistic Dynamism in Africa."